 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See definition of "accelerated filer," "large accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
 (Check one):

-Large accelerated filer \Box

-Non-accelerated filer □ (do not check if a smaller reporting company) Accelerated filer \Box
+Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Smaller reporting company ⊠ (do not check if a smaller reporting company)